dxd214/SHPKit-ios-objc/README.md

 # ZYKit
-## A iOS library written for my self
+## A iOS library may be useful

-It's supposed to update in spare time, Hope to be useful.
+It's supposed to update in spare time.